SynCABEL: Synthetic Contextualized Augmentation for Biomedical Entity Linking: Discussion

 BEL plays a central role in enabling the secondary use of electronic health records.
 By transforming unstructured free-text into structured concepts, it supports medical research, clinical decision, and downstream tasks such as automated clinical coding, cohort identification, and patient recruitment for clinical trials~\cite{remaki_improving_2025,french_overview_2023}.
 To assess the viability of our models for such real-world deployment, we evaluate two dimensions: the utility of confidence scores for ensuring high-precision predictions, and the computational efficiency required for scale.

-\paragraph{Prediction Confidence} For each prediction, our model outputs a confidence score, computed as the sum of token-level log-probabilities of the generated sequence.
+\paragraph{Prediction Confidence.} For each prediction, our model outputs a confidence score, computed as the mean token probability of the generated sequence.
 This score enables confidence-based filtering to trade precision for recall depending on application needs.
 On SPACCC, we empirically set a confidence threshold of 0.9 and evaluated performance on predictions exceeding this threshold.

 It yields a precision of 80.8\% (79.6–81.9), recall of 61.9\% (60.2–63.5), and F1-score of 70.1\% (68.5–71.6).
 These results illustrate how applying a strict confidence threshold can substantially boost precision for high-stakes applications while retaining reasonable recall.